 I’ll be honest with you guys; I’ve been pretty freakin’ down this week.
 Sometimes this happens to me.
 It usually starts small – with a bad day at the office followed by a lazy night inside, binge watching my favorite Netflix series.
 Then, as I lay wide awake staring at my ceiling, I start to feel guilty.
 Guilty for not doing my homework, or not doing the laundry… Guilty I didn’t go to the gym or eat a proper dinner.
 I stay up practically all night, beating myself up about the things I can’t change anymore.
 Things that have already happened.
 Then, when I wake up the next morning, I’m tired, I’m tense, and (you guessed it) I’m still feeling guilty.
 The saga continues.

 It is SO HARD to break that cycle.
 Trust me, I’ve tried everything.
 I’ve tried to put on some up beat music, I’ve tried taking a bubble bath, wine, calling Paul to talk it through.
-NOTHING FUCKING HELPS.
+NOTHING FREAKING HELPS.

 I started thinking; it’s hard to break the cycle because the cycle is powerful.

 Alarm for the gym goes off.
-I press snooze and sleep in until the very last minute possible, I rush to get ready for work, I’m late for work, I get snarky looks and comments from the cranky old bitches at the office because I’ve been late the 4 times this week.
+I press snooze and sleep in until the very last minute possible, I rush to get ready for work, I’m late for work, I get snarky looks and comments from the girls at the office because I’ve been late the 4 times this week.
 I get my coffee (which I need to survive in this ridiculously stressful work environment).
 I play catch up and put out fires all day (because of mistakes I made the day before).
-Since I’m a hot fucking mess, and frantic all day, I make little mistakes here and little mistakes there until finally, I have a nervous breakdown and close myself in a conference room to cry for 2 or 3 minutes.
+Since I’m an absolute mess, and frantic all day, I make little mistakes here and little mistakes there until finally, I have a nervous breakdown and close myself in a conference room to cry for 2 or 3 minutes.
 I get off work, come home, turn on Grey’s anatomy, and watch 4 or 5 episodes until I decide enough is enough and start scrolling through Instagram and Topshop.
 All the while, I’m feeling guilty I didn’t accomplish more with my day.

 I wonder if this is normal.
 I mean, I know it’s not normal, but I wonder if it’s typical for people like me.
 People with depressive tendencies.
 I wonder if sporadically “feeling down” for no good reason ever really goes away.